HackerSpace-PESU/pesu-for-dummies/index.md

 Also, the guide is a work in progress, so there will be more things added.
 Stay tuned!

-!!!warning
-Contents of this guide have been derived from what our batch (2026 batch) had in first year.
-Things might change for your batch, for example, the number of ISAs.
-!!!

 ---

 ## TABLE OF CONTENTS